rohaanbrar-stack/fpga-16bit-cpu/README.md

 LI: op(4)  rd(3)  sel(1) imm8(8)             li
 ```

-Drawing the datapath is what audits the encoding. `rd` sits at bits 11–9 and `rs` at bits 8–6 in every format that uses them, so those wires run straight to the register file with no mux in between — two muxes that never had to be built.
-The six left over are ALU input B, ALU operation, write-back source, second read address, next PC, and the byte splice in `li`.
-That list is the whole job of the control unit.

 ![Datapath](docs/CPU_Architecture.png)

-The ALU operation mux is the one I missed on the first pass.
-Wiring `funct` straight to the ALU works until an instruction has no funct field — `addi r1, r2, 5` leaves the immediate's low bits sitting on those wires, and the CPU quietly executes whichever operation the constant happens to spell.
-Change the constant and you change the operation.
-There is no default in hardware: three wires carry three bits every cycle, so the decoder has to drive them for everything that isn't R-type.
+Drawing the datapath is what audits the encoding. `rd` and `rs` sit at the same bits in every format that uses them, so those wires run straight to the register file — two muxes that never had to be built.
+The five left over are the control unit's entire job, and one of them I missed on the first pass: wiring `funct` straight to the ALU works until an instruction has no funct field, and then `addi r1, r2, 5` leaves the immediate's low bits on those wires and the CPU quietly executes whatever the constant spells.
+There is no default in hardware.

-The register file resets to zero at power-on.
-The flip-flops have a reset input whether it's used or not, so it costs nothing, and it halves the price of small constants — `li rd, lo, n` stands alone instead of always needing its high half too.
+## Phase 3 — Datapath Blocks

+Six blocks in `rtl/` with a testbench each in `tb/` — ALU, sign extender, register file, PC, instruction memory, data memory.
+No top-level module yet; that's Phase 4.

+Verilog doesn't reject a width mistake, it truncates.
+Writing the ALU's case labels as `2'b000` through `2'b111` — a 2-bit size on 3-bit values — collapsed eight cases onto four, leaving xor, not and both shifts unreachable.
+Half the ALU was dead, and it elaborated with no error and no warning.

+The habit that caught the rest was predicting every waveform value before running the simulation.
+Two finds justify it: the PC's adders were written inside the clocked block, which stores instead of computes, so the PC would have advanced once every two clocks and run every instruction twice — and the first data-memory testbench wrote one address, moved on, and never came back, meaning a memory with no address decoding at all would have passed it.

 ## Repo Structure

 ```
 fpga-16bit-cpu/
+├── rtl/               # CPU source
+├── tb/                # Testbenches
+├── programs/          # Hand-assembled programs
 ├── phase0-blink/      # First working bitstream
-├── phase1-sim/        # HDL blocks + their testbenches
+├── phase1-sim/        # Early HDL exercises
-│   ├── src/
-│   └── tb/
 ├── constraints/       # Digilent Basys 3 master XDC
-└── docs/              # Datapath diagram, ISA data sheet
+└── docs/              # Datapath diagram, ISA + port map data sheet
 ```

 Vivado project directories are gitignored — they're regenerated by synthesis and accounted for 98% of the Phase 0 project's size.
 Only sources and constraints are tracked.